Bozhi-Wu/TIFFAlign/README.md

    - The reference session is shown in grayscale, while the moving session is overlaid using the *inferno* colormap.
    - Use the alpha slider to adjust transparency and better visualize the alignment.
    - When saving, the reference session remains unchanged; only the moving sessions will be adjusted.
+4. Adjust parameters in the **“Auto Alignment Parameters”** section:
+	- Use the checkboxes to select which parameters will be included in the search.
+	- On the right panel, set the **Max**, **Min**, and **Step** for each parameter.
+	- Since the edges of the imaging field can vary more between sessions and may not contain neurons, you can adjust the **Crop** setting so that only the central region of the frame is used for auto-alignment evaluation.
+5. Run auto alignment using either **“Auto Align Current Session”** or **“Auto Align All Sessions”**.
-4. Adjust alignment using the **Sliders**:
+6. (Optional) Adjust alignment manually using the **Sliders**:
    - X Shift
    - Y Shift
    - Rotation
    - Scaling
    - Alpha (Transparency)
-5. Save alignment parameters for later use.
+7. Save alignment parameters for later use.
-6. Export the aligned file with **Save Aligned TIFF**.
+8. Export the aligned file with **Save Aligned TIFF**.
    - Files are read using `memmap` by default for efficiency.
    - The output TIFF is written using the detected data type of the original files (for `.sbx` files, `uint16` is used).
    - If `memmap` fails, the tool automatically falls back to `imread`, which loads the entire file into memory.